fehlhabers/teashaped.dev/_posts/2022-06-03-new-github-based-homepage.md

 ### Enter Jekyll & GitHub Pages

-When I discovered [Jekyll](https://github.com/jekyll/jekyll) and that it can be hosted right out of GitHub, this fit me quite perfectly!
+When I discovered [Jekyll](https://github.com/jekyll/jekyll) and that it can be hosted right out of Github using [GitHub Pages](https://pages.github.com/), this fit me quite perfectly!
 It allows me to write my homepage in Markdown and to have all the resources visible to me right in my repo!
 I push my changes, and GitHub actions kick in to publish the changes. :raised_hands:

 ### Git on the go!